forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ##### NATO COUNTER-TERRORISM REFERENCE CURRICULUM
 *COUNTER-TERRORISM REFERENCE CURRICULUM*, <https://www.nato.int/nato_static_fl2014/assets/pdf/2020/6/pdf/200612-DEEP-CTRC.pdf>

-"""FOREWORD
+"""
-“With guns you can kill terrorists, with education you can kill terrorism.”
+FOREWORD

-— Malala Yousafzai, Pakistani activist for female education and Nobel Prize laureate
+“With guns you can kill terrorists, with education you can kill terrorism.” — Malala Yousafzai, Pakistani activist for female education and Nobel Prize laureate

 NATO’s counter-terrorism efforts have been at the forefront of three consecutive NATO Summits, including the recent 2019 Leaders’ Meeting in London, with the clear political imperative for the Alliance to address a persistent global threat that knows no border, nationality or religion.